 3. Inversions (like legs up the wall)

-1. Lengthen your exhalation each breath for 3-5 minutes.
+1. Simply LENGTHEN each exhalation for 3-5 minutes.
 You may like to put a timer on to keep track.

-2. Kaki Crow Breath: Inhale through your nose and then lengthen the exhale through an ‘O’ shaped mouth for 3-5 minutes.
+2. Kaki Crow Breath: Inhale through your nose.
+Then exhale through an ‘O’ shaped mouth all of the breath, without straining, for 3-5 minutes.

 3. Nadi Shodhana alternate nostril breath: Exhale left nostril, Inhale left.
 Exhale right, Inhale right.
 Exhale left, Inhale left.
 Continue 3-5 minutes.
-You can use your fingers to seal off the nostrils but eventually do this breath without the assistance of your hand and use your mind/imagination to breathe through the opposite nostrils going back and forth.
+You can use your fingers to seal off the nostrils, and eventually practice this breath without the assistance of your hand – using your mind focus to breathe through the opposite nostrils, going side to side.

 1. Massage the point between eyebrows: helps insomnia, calms energy, soothes restlessness, anxiety and stress.

 2. ‘Spirit Gate’ Massage the points on the inside wrist nearest pinky: balances and calms heart, alleviates anxiety, enables sleep.

 3. Massage ears and feet with warmed sesame oil or other oil as there are numerous ‘sleep points’ on feet. (note: contraindicated for pregnancy)

 - body sensing/ body scan from yoga nidra.